Spin (physics): Higher spins

 for higher spins is tractable, but less simple.

 Parity

 In tables of the spin quantum number s for nuclei or particles, the spin is often followed by a "+" or "−".
 This refers to the parity with "+" for even parity (wave function unchanged by spatial inversion) and "−" for odd parity (wave function negated by spatial inversion).
 For example, see the isotopes of bismuth, in which the list of isotopes includes the column nuclear spin and parity.
-For Bi-209, the only stable isotope, the entry 9/2– means that the nuclear spin is 9/2 and the parity is odd.
+For Bi-209, the longest-lived isotope, the entry 9/2− means that the nuclear spin is 9/2 and the parity is odd.

+Measuring spin

+The nuclear spin of atoms can be determined by sophisticated improvements to the original Stern–Gerlach experiment.
+A single-energy (monochromatic) molecular beam of atoms in an inhomogeneous magnetic field will split into beams representing each possible spin quantum state.
+For an atom with electronic spin S and nuclear spin I, there are (2S + 1)(2I + 1) spin states.
+For example, neutral Na atoms, which have S = 1/2, were passed through a series of inhomogeneous magnetic fields that selected one of the two electronic spin states and separated the nuclear spin states, from which four beams were observed.
+Thus, the nuclear spin for 23Na atoms was found to be I = 3/2.

+The spin of pions, a type of elementary particle, was determined by the principle of detailed balance applied to those collisions of protons that produced charged pions and deuterium.

+The known spin values for protons and deuterium allows analysis of the collision cross-section to show that $\pi^+$ has spin $s_\pi = 0$.
+A different approach is needed for neutral pions.
+In that case the decay produced two gamma ray photons with spin one:

+This result supplemented with additional analysis leads to the conclusion that the neutral pion also has spin zero.

 Applications

 Spin has important theoretical implications and practical applications.
 Well-established direct applications of spin include: